 - Add Almond Extract: To enhance the nutty flavor of the butter, add ¼ teaspoon of almond extract to the shortbread cookies along with the vanilla extract.

 - Flourless Chocolate Chip Cookies

 - Sugar Cookies

 I hope you love these shortbread cookies as much as I do!
 If you give them a try, I would love for you to leave a comment and rating below.

-- Preheat oven to 325° and line a baking sheet with parchment paper.
+- Once ready to bake the cookies, preheat the oven to 325° and line a baking sheet with parchment paper.

-- Cut dough into 2” squares and place on prepared pan about 1 inch apart from each other.
+- Remove the chilled dough from the refrigerator and cut the dough into 2” squares.
+Place the cookies onto the prepared pan about 1 inch apart from each other.

 - Bake until lightly golden and set, 18 to 20 minutes.
 Do not let cookies brown as they should be fairly pale in color.

 - Let cool to room temperature on the baking sheet and then remove to a baking rack or container.